Click here to see the numbers and origins of refugees hosted by Thailand.

 ‘How to apply’ for asylum in Thailand videos are available in English, French, Arabic, Farsi, Somali and Urdu.

-Below is a list of pro bono organisations that support refugees in Thailand and provide them legal aid.
+Below is a list of pro bono organisations that support refugees in Thailand and provide them legal aid and other services.

 Asylum Access Thailand (AAT)